Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 23 Oktober 2024 12.27.04 UTC
+- WIB: Rabu, 23 Oktober 2024 13.34.17 UTC
-- WITA: Rabu, 23 Oktober 2024 13.27.04 UTC
+- WITA: Rabu, 23 Oktober 2024 14.34.17 UTC
-- WIT: Rabu, 23 Oktober 2024 14.27.04 UTC
+- WIT: Rabu, 23 Oktober 2024 15.34.17 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: success
+Kategori: friendship